frittna/Crypto_Coin_Ticker/README.md

 ![](preview/IMG_M.jpg)

-MULTI CRYPTO COIN PRICE TICKER with 24 candlesticks chart for M5Stack
-##SD-CARD Version with configuation file##
+###SD-Card Version with configuation file###
-receiving WiFi data from Binance API/Websocket_v3 - by frittna (https://github.com/frittna/Crypto_Coin_Ticker)
+only needs config file "ccticker.cfg" on root of SD-Card

 This will show a 24 candles, the min/max price and the volume as line, date and time are from time.nist.gov timeserver.
-For M5-Stack MCU , coded in ArduinoIDE 1.8.13 - last modified Apr.18.2021 12:10 CET - Version 1.0.4
+For M5-Stack MCU , coded in ArduinoIDE 1.8.13 - last modified May.01.2021 18:00 CET - Version 1.0.4 using spiffs + SDconfig

 ##Using the App:

 - This version needs a SD-Card whith the your WiFi credentials, favourite coinpairs, timezone and language(eng/ger/esp) in a textfile - see installation

 - ButtonA: switches through your favourite Coinpair (as many you want) e.g: BTC/USDT etc. which are available on Binance.com